freewarefocus/py400kb/README.md

   Amake USB C to USB OTG Adapter,2-in-1 USB-C Distributor,100W Fast Charging: www.amazon.com/dp/B0F6SRN24Y

-  For the USB A to A cable I used this model (again many brands and vendors should work):
+  For the USB A to A cable, I used this model (again, many brands and vendors should work):

-  SB 3.0 Male to Male Cable 3Ft,USB to USB Cable with Gold-Plated Connector www.amazon.com/Jelly-Tang-USB-3-0-3Ft/dp/B07KJFWYXF
+  SB 3.0 Male to Male Cable 3Ft, USB to USB Cable with Gold-Plated Connector www.amazon.com/Jelly-Tang-USB-3-0-3Ft/dp/B07KJFWYXF

-  For testing I used the above cables & adapters along with an official Raspberry Pi 45 watt USB C power adapter, the official Raspberry Pi USB mouse and a Pi400 & a Pi500+.
+  For testing, I used the above cables & adapters along with an official Raspberry Pi 45 watt USB C power adapter, the official Raspberry Pi USB mouse and a Pi400 & a Pi500+.
 Although this combination of equipment worked fine for me:

    **I am not responsible for damage caused by attempting to turn your Pi into an external keyboard & mouse**